emilyeisenhauer/SESYNC-handouts/README.md

+This was the original readme that was cloned from github, and then I edited it in R Studio.

 # Welcome to a SESYNC Training Event

 Once you have cloned this repository, why don't you push it back up to your own GitHub repo?